Zuzanav/bamazon/README.md

 ![In Stock](/screenshots/instock.png)

-If the item is not in stock, or if the user requested quantity cannot be met, they receive a separate response.
+If the item is not in stock, or if the user requested a quantity that cannot be met, they receive a separate response.

 ![Insufficient Quantity](/screenshots/insuf.png)